bensaadaCanine/governanceToolEC2/README.md

  4 fields: time_of_insert(timestamp),configuration_id(int),logger_bucket_name(text),list_of_tags(text),
  slack_web_hook(text).
 The tags should be separated by " " ONLY.
 This is a Cross Origin Version so it might take some time to find all the instances.

+ -Update 17 March 2020 : You can set the RDS DB name and table in global vars